Jac-Zac/microcpp_grad/README.md

 - [ ] Try using shared pointers

 - [ ] Think of a better way to write the autograd engine.
 And also stack based topo_sort

+- Think about mini batches because when you mini batch you compute less accurate gradients for loss minimization but you can do it way faster and thus do way more step